Can You Sue for Elder Financial Abuse?

 Unlike physical abuse, elder financial abuse is not always easy to detect.
 But there are some common warning signs in a financial situation that should raise concerns:

-- The elderly person has become dependent on a single caregiver who restricts the person’s access to the outside world.
+- The elderly person has become dependent on a single caregiver who restricts the person’s access to the outside world

-- A pattern of unusual or unexplained activity on the elderly person’s bank accounts, such as sudden, large withdrawals.
+- A pattern of unusual or unexplained activity on the elderly person’s bank accounts, such as sudden, large withdrawals

-- The elderly person has unpaid bills even though someone holds a power of attorney to make such payments on their behalf.
+- The elderly person has unpaid bills even though someone holds a power of attorney to make such payments on their behalf

-- A new individual suddenly appears and starts managing their financial decisions.
+- A new individual suddenly appears and starts managing their financial decisions

+The simplest way to protect your family members from financial abuse and scammers is to “stay involved in their lives,” Evans says.
 “Don’t let a caregiver have unfettered access to a senior and let them become their sole confidant.
 Help them with their finances.
 Hire a licensed and bonded person in that area who isn’t going to abuse them financially,” she adds.

 “Ask if they have an estate plan and, if they do, ask for a copy of it.
 Ask if they’ve changed it or if anyone has pressured them to change it.
 People don’t like to talk about these things, but it’s really important to do so — no matter what your age.”